The Diaphragm: Much More Than a Respiratory Muscle

 The diaphragm is the most underestimated muscle in musculoskeletal medicine.
 Responsible for 75-80% of the work of breathing, it separates the chest from the abdomen and, when dysfunctional, produces a cascade of consequences that goes well beyond breathing: chest pain, low back pain, gastroesophageal reflux, neck tension, and core instability.
 When it develops trigger points, the referred pain can mimic heart disease, pleurisy, costochondritis, or even biliary colic.

-The connection between the diaphragm and the lumbar spine — through the insertion of the crura on the L1-L3 vertebral bodies — is one of the most important links in trunk biomechanics.
-The "inner unit" formed by the diaphragm, pelvic floor, transversus abdominis, and multifidus is the stabilization system of the lumbar spine.
-Diaphragm dysfunction from trigger points or from a dysfunctional breathing pattern compromises this entire unit, contributing to chronic low back pain of apparently "pure musculoskeletal" origin.
+The connection between the diaphragm and lumbar spine — through crural insertion on the L1-L3 vertebral bodies — is one of the most important links in trunk biomechanics.
+The "inner unit" formed by the diaphragm, pelvic floor, transversus abdominis, and multifidus stabilizes the lumbar spine.
+Diaphragm dysfunction from trigger points or a dysfunctional breathing pattern compromises this entire unit, contributing to chronic low back pain of apparently "pure musculoskeletal" origin.

 Inner Unit